 Priya Gill

 Priya Gill is an Indian actor, best known for Tamil cinema.
-Priya Gill began their career in 1996.
-With 30 credits to their name and an average audience rating of 6.1, Priya Gill remains one of the most prolific and celebrated talents in the industry.
+Priya Gill began their career in 1996 and has been a prominent figure in the industry for over 30 years.
+With 30 credits to their name, Priya Gill remains one of the most prolific and celebrated talents in the industry.
 Priya Gill is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 Career Milestones